Pi4J/pi4j.github.io/content/getting-started/minimal-example-application.md

 To handle digital input events we first need a configuration for it.
 With that configuration, Pi4J can create the object for us and the state changes can be handled.

+Additional info on the `newConfigBuilder` can be found on ["Building an I/O Instance"](/documentation/build-io/).

 ```java
 private static int pressCount = 0;
 private static final int PIN_BUTTON = 24; // PIN 18 = BCM 24